10sr/flake8-no-implicit-concat/README.md

 License
 -------

-This software is licensed under MIT license.
+This software is released under MIT license.
 See `LICENSE` for details.

-The code was derived from [flake8-implicit-str-concat][], which is developed by Dylan Turner and also licensed under MIT license.
+The code was derived from [flake8-implicit-str-concat][], which is developed by Dylan Turner and also released under MIT license.